Thursday, 2 July 2015

-The canal coalesced with the river on this straight section, but diverged on a more sinuous stretch lower down, rejoining two or three kilometres later.
+Below this straight section, the canal and the river diverged again on a more sinuous stretch, rejoining two or three kilometres later.

-When we reached Ouzouer-sur-Trézée there was a high road bridge leading into the village, but from the towpath it was tricky to see how to cross the canal.
-A man walking his dog obligingly showed us.
+When we reached Ouzouer-sur-Trézée there was a high road bridge leading into the village, but from the low towpath it was tricky to see how to cross the canal.
+A man walking his dog obligingly showed us the way.

 Once in the steeply rising main street we found a boulangerie but there was a sign on the door saying that it would open on Monday the 13th of July.
 We took that to mean that was presently closed, and turned away in disappointment.

-Fortunately for us, a local woman arrived at that moment and explained that because of Bastille Day, the shop would be opening on the Monday before, when it would normally be closed.
+Fortunately for us, a local woman arrived at that moment and explained that the sign just meant that the shop would be open on the Monday before Bastille Day, when it would normally be closed.
 She pushed the door and it opened, to our great relief.

 We got two croissants and a pain au chocolat and carried them across the street to the bar.
 Squeezed into a tiny table on the footpath, we indulged in our first coffee of the day.

 It was pleasant in the shade of the building, with an assortment of locals coming and going.
-(The barman said there was a terrace at the back but it was in the sun at the moment.)
+The barman said there was a terrace at the back, but it was in the sun at this hour.

 Well satisfied with our little break, we resumed our descent on the canal and after an hour or so we came to the junction of the original Canal de Briare and the more recent Canal Lateral à la Loire, which was built 200 years afterwards, when the Loire became hard to navigate due to silting.

 This spur of the lateral canal was needed to allow barges to cross the Loire on a high aqueduct out of reach of floods.
-The old canal, which was also the Trézée, kept going and emptied into the Loire lower down.
+The old canal (which was also the river Trézée) kept going and emptied into the Loire lower down.